Posted by marilynch

 * * * * *

-Below is a new sign that might be helpful to add at appropriate locations throughout our county.
+Below is a sign that could be helpful to add at appropriate locations throughout Monterey County…

 You’ll find that same message on signs in bike-friendly places around the USA and other parts of the world.